-One of the first things you probably do every morning is look out the window to see what the weather is like.
+One of the first things that we probably do every morning is open window and look outside to see what the weather is like.

 Looking outside and listening to the day’s forecast helps you decide what clothes you will wear and maybe even what you will do throughout the day.
 If you don’t have school and the weather looks sunny, you might visit the zoo or go on a picnic.
 A rainy day might make you think about visiting a museum or staying home to read.